 - matches\only (bool) If True, only matched bases are returned no None on either side. - with\seq (bool) If True, return a third element in the tuple containing the reference sequence.
+For CIGAR 'P' (padding in the reference) operations, the third tuple element will be None.
 Substitutions are lower-case.
 This option requires an MD tag to be present.